cookfisher/PNT_Game/README.md

 	3. Help function to generate unused token list based on the number of token.

 - *Testcase10.txt*
-	Provide ten test cases based on the requirement.
+	:Provide ten test cases based on the requirement.

 - *Output_10_cases.txt*
-	Return the outputs of ten test cases.
+	:Return the outputs of ten test cases.

 - *README.md*